drunkensouljah/pinboard-bookmarklet/README.md

-# particular pinboard
+# Pinboard Bookmarklet

-A modification of the [pinboard bookmarklet][pinboard] with enhancements that appeal to my fiddly nature.
+Based on the [particular pinboard][particularpinboard], which is a modification of the [pinboard bookmarklet][pinboard] with enhancements that appeal to my fiddly nature.

 - Title is cleaned of extraneous "SEO-junk" through heuristics based on page structure
 - Description field is populated with the selected text, or pulled from description tags in page header